This is your blog

 What can listeners or viewers expect from your upcoming releases?

-Artist Up Next: SOULJASPAIDE
+Artist Up Next: Banman

 How would you describe your sound or artistic style to someone hearing you for the first time?